EdgeFirstAI/documentation/docs/models/modelpack/index.md

 # Modelpack Overview

-ModelPack (MPK) is an advanced computer vision solution developed by Au-Zone Technologies as part of their EdgeFirst.AI middleware.
-It provides both object detection and instance segmentation capabilities, enabling high-performance, low-latency AI inference on embedded devices—particularly those leveraging NXP’s processors and hardware accelerators.
+ModelPack is an advanced computer vision solution developed by Au-Zone Technologies as part of their EdgeFirst.AI middleware.
+It provides both object detection and instance segmentation capabilities, enabling high-performance, low-latency AI inference on embedded devices—particularly those with AI accelerators (NPUs) in the range of 0.5 TOPS and up range.

 | Detection                   | Segmentation                | Multitask                     |
 |-----------------------------|-----------------------------|-------------------------------|